kimbos/PinToTaskbar/README.md

   Valid actions are: PinTaskbar, UnpinTaskbar, PinStart, UnpinStart

-The example package pins pin chrome, firefox, word2016 & excel2016 at first logon for all user.
+The example package pin chrome, firefox, word2016 & excel2016 at first logon for all user.